 Each art print costs EUR 145, - For larger orders, a discount is possible.

-Wolfgang Schrom was born in Vienna, Austria.
+Wolfgang Arpad Schrom was born in Vienna, Austria.
 Since his early youth the artist’s drawings have been sharpening his sense for representational painting.
 Already at the age of 15 he studied painting and graphics at the art school in Vienna.
 Prof. Ernst Fuchs and Ass.-Prof. Wolfgang Marx became his other teachers.
 During his years of study he specialized in the techniques of the old masters.
 The so-called tempera-oil paint mixing technique has a formative influence on his whole artistic work

 Study trips to Italy, Belgium and France followed.
 He shifted the focus of his artistic work to commissioned painting and graphics.
 The contact with the new medium digital art made a lasting impression on him and broadened his horizons for the extraordinary and the new.

-Wolfgang Schrom leads an open dialogue with all kinds of art.
+Wolfgang Arpad Schrom engages in an open dialogue with all forms of art.
 Although rooted in the tradition of occidental painting he is radically open to breaking new ground within art.
-His experiments in the field of digital art have revealed new ways within art to him.
-The artist reverts to the so-called “collective Unconscious” in his works, to the location of those instinctive patterns of thought and behavior that over the millennia of human experience have became what we call emotions and values.
-These archaic images cannot be called into consciousness, but can only be projected into the outside world in a symbolic form, as pictures.
-C. G. Jung named these symbols “archetypes”.
-Schrom uses the power of symbols to set positive examples and to use a language as an artist that can be understood by the whole world.
+His experiments in digital art have revealed new avenues for him in art.
+In his work, the artist draws on the “collective unconscious,” the seat of those instinctive patterns of thought and behavior that, over thousands of years of human experience, have become what we call emotions and values.
+These archetypes cannot be brought into consciousness, but can only be projected into the outside world in symbolic form, as images.
+C.G.
+Jung called these symbols “archetypes.”
+Schrom uses the power of symbols to send positive messages and, as an artist, to speak a language that is understood throughout the world.

-About Wolfgang Schrom
+About Wolfgang Arpad Schrom

 Have we already seen the TOWER OF BABEL?
 No, because the interpretation of artist Wolfgang Schrom is only being presented to the public for the first time.
 The artist states: “I draw from the unconscious; I visualize and try to realize a form of beauty in my artistic work.”
 Image, technical experiments, digital sketch and transformation by hand mark Schrom’s newest paintings.
 The TOWER OF BABEL is the emblem for the moment, in which the confusion of tongues emerges on earth.